3 Recommendations to Overcome Web Application Security

 Applications are complex especially when they are unique to your company, using business logic specific to your business and application flow.

-Such vulnerabilities even though can be difficult to find has far greater risks for the business and hackers will be using a combination of automated tools and manual exploits to do fraud.
+Such vulnerabilities even though can be difficult to find have far greater risks for the business and hackers will be using a combination of automated tools and manual exploits to do fraud.
 Stay a step ahead of the hackers and a combination of automated and manual pen testing to ensure that you fix them before hackers find and exploit them.